smashdevcode/using-typescript-with-angular/angularjs-app-migration-to-typescript.md

 }
 ```

-Convert the data service to a class
-    Change the factory to be a service

-Update the build process
-    Switch to using TSLint
+## Next Steps

+We could also convert the data service factory to a class, but after doing that, we need to switch from defining it as a factory to a service.

+Lastly, we need to update our build process to compile our TypeScript for us and replace ESLint with TSLint.